parsilab/parsidate/WORKFLOW.md

-# GitHub Workflow Guide for ParsiDate Project
+# GitHub Workflow Guide for parsidate Project

 ## Overview
-This document describes the standard GitHub workflow to maintain a clean, manageable, and professional codebase for the ParsiDate project.
+This document describes the standard GitHub workflow to maintain a clean, manageable, and professional codebase for the parsidate project.
 Following this workflow ensures efficient collaboration, clear history, and smooth releases.

 ---